srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ### Number of Nodes in the Hidden Layer

 This one is obvious.
 The higher the number of hidden nodes the more the network will adapt to the training data and "remember" it, thereby preventing *generalization*.
-But *generalization*, i.e. the ability to apply features that have been *learned* during training to completely new and unknown data sets, is exactly what we want from our network.
+But *generalization*, i.e. the ability to apply features that have been *learned* during training to completely new and unknown data sets, is exactly what we do want from our network.

 On the other side, the smaller the number of nodes in the hidden layer, the less complexity the network will be able to grasp.
 For example, in our MNIST database, there may be many different ways of hand-writing a "4".
 The more complex our data set, the more hidden nodes are needed.